xfenix/bootstrap-macbook-for-python/README.md

         }
     }
     ```
-1. Dont forget to replace in `/Users/xfenix/...` string `xfenix` with you user
+1. Dont forget to replace `xfenix` with you user!